Fortunatetech/Diabetes-Prediction-with-Deployment-Using-flask-streamlit-DVC/README.md

    streamlit run streamlitApp.py
    ```

-The app should now be running locally.
+After running the flask app, the app file should now be running locally.
 You can access it in your web browser at `http://localhost:5000`.
+While for the Streamlit app, after running the streamlitApp.py file, the app should now be running locally.
+You can access it in your web browser at `http://localhost:8501`.

 ## How to Use